Some Philadelphia mail ballots arrived with return envelopes already sealed. Here’s what voters should do.

 Some Philadelphia mail ballots arrived with return envelopes already sealed.
 This is what voters should do.

-The issue is causing frustration to Philadelphia voters who are poised to play a key role determining who wins the White House in November.
+The issue is causing frustration for Philadelphia voters, who are poised to play a key role determining who wins the White House in November.

-But those voters can still cast their ballot by mail either by requesting a new envelope or cutting the sealed envelopes open and taping them shut before returning them, said City Commissioner Seth Bluestein, a Republican on the three-member panel which oversees the city’s elections.
+But those voters can still cast their ballot by mail either by requesting a new envelope or by cutting the sealed envelopes open and taping them shut before returning them, said City Commissioner Seth Bluestein, a Republican on the three-member panel that oversees the city’s elections.

-It’s unclear how many envelopes were sealed, but roughly 10,000 mail ballots have already been returned, indicating it was not a universal problem for Philadelphia voters, he said.
+It’s unclear how many envelopes were sealed, but roughly 10,000 mail ballots have already been returned, indicating it was not a universal problem for Philadelphia voters, Bluestein said.

 “There’s absolutely no reason to believe that any of the envelopes were tampered with,” Bluestein said, noting that Philadelphia’s mail voting system is safe and secure.
-The city encountered a similar issue on a during April’s primary, Bluestein said, but it affected fewer voters as it was a low turnout election.
+The city encountered a similar issue during April’s primary, he said, but it affected fewer voters as it was a low-turnout election.

 “We have a lot of time between now and Election Day for any concerns like this to be corrected and for voters to have the opportunity to make sure they get a ballot turned in before Election Day,” Bluestein said.